realmacsoftware/RWThemeKit/readme.markdown

 Starting in RapidWeaver 6, the `%toolbar%` key is considered deprecated.
 Instead, developers should move to use `%navigation%`. `%navigation%` displays the same data as `%toolbar%` would previously.

+The RWThemeAuthor key is deprecated, and you should use RWAddonAuthor for your Developer Name.

 ##New Additions
 RapidWeaver 6 introduces the ability for themes to offer split navigation.